 I suggest that the translation of the Book of Mormon was Joseph Smith's alchemical Magnum Opus, or "Great Work," a transmutation of his own base desires for materialistic gold and treasure into the highest spiritual realizations of human atonement in God consciousness, and a realization or awakening of eternal life in his Self, even theosis, which he continued to preach for the rest of his life.

-I had a conversation on Facebook the other day about original sin and its relationship to nonduality.
-I thought it was an excellent free-form discussion, a dialogue to dive into deeper understanding about these topics and their relationship.
-I thought I'd record the thread here to share it again more broadly.
-Continue reading “Original Sin and Nonduality”
+I had a conversation on Facebook the other day about original sin and its relationship to non-duality.
+I thought it was a great discussion, and I thought I'd share it again here.

 Sam Harris is a noted philosopher, author, and neuroscientist.
 He is known for often speaking quite negatively about religion, and has been called one of the "Four Horsemen" of the New Atheism, which also includes Richard Dawkins, Christopher Hitchens, and Daniel Dennett.
 Harris has often spoken very harshly of modern Christianity, among other religions, particularly in his books The End of Faith, and Letter to a Christian Nation.
 What I find fascinating is where he has spoken positively about it, and Jesus in particular.
 This is may be a key where I think the discussion should take place for there to be a constructive dialogue between science and religion.

-For many people, however, today is not a happy day, but rather the most disliked day of the entire year.
-This is when people seem to celebrate death, the macabre, evil, darkness, the shadows, wickedness, perhaps even Satan himself.
-Those things are a big turn off for many people, particularly many religious and devout people who like to think about God only as Life and Light and Truth.
-Continue reading “We WILL Surely Die”
+Happy Halloween!
+For many people, however, today is not a happy day, but it is the most disliked day of the entire year.
+This is when people seem to celebrate the death, the macabre, evil, darkness, the shadows, wickedness, perhaps even Satan himself.
+Those things are a big turn off for many people, particularly the most religious and devout.